yamcs/yamcs-scos2k/Readme.md

 * event generation (OCP_TYPE=E) not supported
 * status consistency checks (OCP_TYPE=C, PCF_USCON=Y) not supported
 * arguments of type "Command Id" (CPC_CATEG=A) are not supported.
 These can be used to insert one command inside another one.
 Instead a binary command argument is being used.
 * SCOS 2K allows multiple command arguments with the same name.
-This is not supported in Yamcs (and in XTCE) so duplicate arguments are renamed arg_<n>  with n increasing for each argument.
+This is not supported in Yamcs (and in XTCE) so duplicate arguments are renamed arg_&lt;n&gt;  with n increasing for each argument.
 * no command stack support.